Captain Nazi: DC Comics

 Captain Nazi appeared only sporadically in DC Comics' 1970s/1980s revival of the Marvel Family characters under the title Shazam!, save for reprints of the original Fawcett stories.
 Nazi's first appearance in a new DC Comics story was in Shazam! #34 (March- April 1978).

 Following writer Roy Thomas and artist Tom Mandrake's new interpretation of the Captain Marvel mythos in the 1987 four-issue miniseries Shazam!: The New Beginning, Captain Nazi was re-introduced in a 1988 four-part story in Action Comics Weekly issues #623-626.
 Captain Nazi himself, however, only appeared in #624-626.
 The story was written by Thomas and his wife Dann Thomas, with art by Rick Stasi and Rick Magyar.
 The new Captain Nazi is a young Neo-Nazi named Lester Abernathy.
 Abernathy is given his "Captain Nazi" powers, costume and codename by a Neo-Nazi organization called the Sons of Valhalla and battles Captain Marvel.
 This version of the character made no further appearances and was subsequently retconned out of existence by the 1994 The Power of Shazam! graphic novel, which again altered Captain Marvel's background and continuity.

 Captain Nazi was introduced into the modern DC Universe in Jerry Ordway's The Power of Shazam! series in 1995.
 In the modern series, Nazi had been active during the 1940s, battling World War II-era heroes such as Bulletman, Minute-Man, and Spy Smasher, but placed himself in suspended animation in a chamber so that he could emerge in modern society and revive the Third Reich.
 He believed Hitler's body to be held in a similar chamber.
 Nazi's brother, scientist Wolf Krieger, and his granddaughter, a super-powered villainess named Madame Libertine who possesses mind-controlling powers, carry on Nazi's legacy in the 1990s and resurrect their hero from his suspended animation chamber in The Power of Shazam! #5.

-Issues #6–8 of The Power of Shazam series retell the story of Captain Nazi's murdering Freddy's grandfather by throwing him a great distance with his superhuman strength, his crippling of Freddy, and Freddy's emergence as Marvel, Jr. and attempted revenge on Nazi.
-His life was actually saved by Freddy who believed the figure who fell into the lake was Captain Marvel, who had just knocked him into the lake.
-After the Marvel Family captures and defeats Nazi, he is sent to Europe to be tried for war crimes committed during World War II.
+Issues #6–8 of The Power of Shazam series retell the story of Captain Nazi murdering Freddy Freeman's grandfather by throwing him a great distance with his superhuman strength, his crippling of Freddy, and Freddy's emergence as Marvel, Jr. and attempted revenge on Nazi.
+He ultimately takes Nazi to Europe to be tried for war crimes.